 An NVMe Transport may transmit an SQHD value in every response capsule.
 If an NVMe Transport does not transmit an SQHD value in every response capsule, then an SQHD value should be transmitted periodically (e.g., in at least one of every n response capsules on a CQ, where n is 10% of the size of the associated SQ) or more often.
-An SQHD value should always be transmitted if 90% or more of the slots in the associated SQ are occupied at the subsystem, or if the associated SQ is empty at the subsystem.
+An SQHD value should always be transmitted if 90% or more of the slots in the associated SQ are occupied at the subsystem.